hmchen47/DataScience/ML/ML-Stanford/18-OCR.md

     </a></div>
   </div>

-  After carefully analyzing the performance of your algorithm, you conclude that you need more positive (y=1y=1) training examples.
+  After carefully analyzing the performance of your algorithm, you conclude that you need more positive ($y=1$) training examples.
 Which of the following might be a good way to get additional positive examples?

   1. Mirror your training images across the vertical axis (so that a left-facing car now becomes a right-facing one).
   2. Take a few images from your training set, and add random, gaussian noise to every pixel.
   3. Take a training example and set a random subset of its pixel to 0 to generate a new example.
   4. Select two car images and average them to make a third example.

-  Ans:
+  Ans: 1 <br/>
+  A mirrored example is different from the original but equally likely to occur, so mirroring is a good way to generate new data.

 5. Suppose you have a PhotoOCR system, where you have the following pipeline: